spotinst/help/src/docs/elastigroup/tools-integrations/nomad/configure-nomad-autoscaler.md

 <img src="/elastigroup/_media/configure-nomad-autoscaler-03.png" />

-You will have to add appropriate meta-data configuration in your client.hcl so the launched instances will support the required constraints.
+You will have to add appropriate metadata configuration in your client.hcl so the launched instances will support the required constraints.
 It should look like this:

 ```hcl
 # Setup data dir